CK-Explorer/DuoSubs/docs/design.rst

     | For segments with overlapping timestamps, the pairing is estimated using Dynamic Time Warping (DTW), based on semantic similarity between tokenized texts.

 5.  | **Refine alignment using a sliding window approach**
-    | The initial alignment is adjusted using local neighborhood context in a sliding window to improve semantic continuity.
+    | The initial alignment is adjusted using local neighborhood context in a sliding window.
+This step is important because the DTW-based pairing may result in duplicate secondary subtitles.

 6.  | **Combine aligned and non-overlapping subtitles**
     | The aligned overlapping segments are merged with the filtered non-overlapping ones to produce a coherent bilingual subtitle track.